galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 > 1. Run {% tool [Faster Download and Extract Reads in FASTQ](toolshed.g2.bx.psu.edu/repos/iuc/sra_tools/fasterq_dump/2.10.9+galaxy0) %} with the following parameters:
 >    - *"select input type"*: `List of SRA accession, one per line`
 >        - The parameter {% icon param-file %} *"sra accession list"* should point the output of the {% icon tool %} "**Cut**" from the previous step.
 >    - **Click** the `Execute` button.
 This will run the tool, which retrieves the sequence read datasets for the runs that were listed in the `SRA` dataset.
 It may take some time.
-So this may be a good time to go get coffee.
+So this may be a good time to take a break.
 >
 > 2. Several entries are created in your history panel when you submit this job:
 >    - **`Pair-end data (fasterq-dump)`**: Contains Paired-end datasets (if available)